OctopusDeploy/blog/blog/2022-q3/best-practices-for-cicd/index.md

 If you work in DevOps, you'd have used a build server like Jenkins, and a deployment tool like Octopus Deploy to complete your deployment process.
 Octopus Deploy supports the Continuous Delivery side of CI/CD, providing a best-in-class product that makes complex deployments easier.

+We have launched the [DevOps Engineers Handbook](https://octopus.com/devops/) that contains several DevOps resources, including CI/CD, so check it out if you want to know more.

 At Octopus, we believe in the power of 8.
-An octopus has 8 arms, so here are 8 best practices to help your deployment journey.
+An octopus has 8 limbs, so here are 8 best practices to help your deployment journey.

 ## Adopt Agile methodologies